LukeGrahamLandry/franca/devlog.md

 - TODO: that broke exceptional.fr somehow (bus error. maybe just a make_exec thing?) and I haven't actually taken the win yet and removed the flat_call code. leaving that for tommorrow. also need to fix the single vs double arg copy-paste, now that it can easily be dynamic with the vec.

+flat call served me well but it will not be missed.

 ## (Jun 10)

 debug log says width/height can't be zero.